terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

 instance_size | c5.xlarge | Size of the transit gateway instances
 firewall_image_version | latest | The software version to be used to deploy the NGFW's fw_instance_size | c5.xlarge | Size of the firewall instances
 fw_amount | 2 | The amount of NGFW instances to deploy.
 These will be deployed accross multiple AZ's.
-Amount must be even. ha_gw | true | Set to false to deploy single Aviatrix gateway.
+Amount must be even and only applies to when ha_gw enabled. ha_gw | true | Set to false to deploy single Aviatrix gateway.
 When set to false, fw_amount is ignored and only a single NGFW instance is deployed. attached | true | Attach firewall instances to Aviatrix Gateways. inspection_enabled | true | Enable/disable east/west + north/south inspection via NGFW.